The Orchid Dove Peristeria elata Flower of the Holy Spirit: Care and Cultivation

 For many years there has been only one plant of Peristeria elata in my collection.

-Due to its rarity, those who can reproduce it from seed may find it useful to perform artificial pollination.
-The sequence of photos on the left shows the mechanical actions to be performed to artificially pollinate the flowers.
+Due to its rarity, those who can reproduce it from seed may find artificial pollination helpful.

 In nature, the flowering period includes the months of July, August, September, and October, during which the flowers of Peristeria elata are pollinated by orchid bees (euglossine), specifically by males.